aspose-pdf/Aspose.PDF-Documentation/reportingservices/aspose-pdf-for-reporting-services-documentation/install-aspose-pdf-for-reporting-services/install-manually/install-to-report-server/_index.md

 {{< /highlight >}}

+{{% alert color="primary" %}}
 **Step 5.** Verify that Aspose.PDF for Reporting Services was installed successfully.
 To do that, open Report Manager and check the list of available export types for a report.
-You can launch Report Manager by opening a browser (Microsoft Internet Explorer 6.0 or later) and typing the Report Manager URL in the address bar (by default it is http://<ComputerName>/Reports).
+You can launch Report Manager by opening a browser (Microsoft Internet Explorer 6.0 or later) and typing the Report Manager URL in the address bar (by default it is http://```<ComputerName>```/Reports).
 Select one of the reports you have in your server and open the Select Format combo box.
 You should see the list of export formats provided by Aspose.PDF for Reporting Services.
 Select PDF via Aspose.PDF.
+{{% /alert %}}

 ![todo:image_alt_text](install-to-report-server_1.png)